Open-CMSIS-Pack/devtools/README.md

     git submodule update --init --recursive
     ```

-- Create and enter the build directory
+- Create and switch to the build directory

     ```bash
     mkdir build